mattmallencode/crm/README.md

 *Satisfies User Story: 37*

-A plot must be generated illustrating how a specific team is performing in terms of their "goals" for deals versus the actual "close amount" with each being a separate subplot respectively.
-The team to which the user belongs must have existing closed deals in the range of the last 12 months in order for there to be data to generate the Closed vs Goal Plot.
+A plot must be generated illustrating how a specific team is performing in terms of their "goals" for deals versus the actual "closed amount".

-The plot that is generated must abide by the following constraints;
+The plot that is generated has these properties;
 + x-axis :
-	+  Subplot 1: Amount the deal was closed at
+	+  Subplot 1: Closed Amount of deal
-	+ Subplot 2: Initial goal for the deal
+	+ Subplot 2: Goal of deal
 + y-axis : Close Date of the deal
 + Range: Last 365 days
 + Frequency: Monthly